![]() |

 Forest sculptures of this online gallery have bases installations which are

 natural outgrowths and various stumps or other wood shapes of forests.
-And the shown
+And the

+glue.
 Suspension brackets in wall sculptures are made with copper.

 In some cases the shown forest sculptures in gallery are made of several

-tree roots which are connected by
+tree roots which are connected by composite glue and form uniform images.
+For

-and tail feathers but has no a head, and other root has shapes of a head which
+example, one root has wings and tail feathers but has no a head, and other root

-in connection with wings and tail feathers can form an integral art image of a bird.
-Such
+has shapes of a head which in connection with wings and tail feathers can form

-integral forest sculptures are less unique rather than sculptural shapes which made of one root
+rather than sculptural shapes which made of one root of a tree, but such

-the art point of view.
+integral animal images are justified from the art point of view.

 Among the shown sculptures in this online gallery there are two integral

-fir-tree roots: PONIKNA (sad
+fir-tree roots: PONIKNA (sad bird) to which the head

-bird) to which the head is pasted, and OSTROHVOST (sharp-tail bird) to which the
+is pasted, and OSTROHVOST (sharp-tail bird) to which

-tail is pasted.
+the tail is pasted.

-Sometimes the used fir-tree roots have some fragile parts which are expedient for firming by
+Sometimes the used fir-tree roots have some fragile parts which are expedient

-means of undistinguished wooden inserts during wood processing.
-Such inserts have no
+for firming by means of undistinguished wooden inserts during wood processing.

-disfigure values as tree roots are intact and has unique art value, but wooden
+Such inserts have no disfigure values as tree roots are intact and has unique

-inserts are necessary to keep integrity of sculptural shapes.
+art value, but wooden inserts are necessary to keep integrity of sculptural

-The insignificant insert is used for strengthening wings of the sculptural bird which is
+The insignificant insert is used for strengthening wings of the sculptural

-named with poetic name as UTREN (morning songbird).
-This root is strong but it seemed to me that the
+songbird).
+This root is strong but it seemed to me that the firm insert was

-firm insert was necessary to protect from damage this unique wood shape.
+necessary to protect from damage this unique wood shape.

 In no event and under any conditions it is impossible to use a varnish.
 The